-- The course spells an exciting new world where the internet and real life objects work in harmony. - It explains how to design interactive devices that can sense and respond to changes in their environment. - It develops the ways to combine sensors, Arduino boards, Rasberry Pis and other components with networks and Internet. - The course provides good grounding in building Internet of things device.
+- spell an exciting new world where the internet and real-life objects work in harmony.
+(L2) - explain how to design interactive devices that can sense and respond to changes incompletion their environment.
+(L2) - develop the ways to combine sensors, Arduino boards, Raspberry Pi and other components with networks and the Internet.
+(L3) - develop good grounding in building Internet of things devices.
+(L3)